Nicholas Okoh: Archbishop of Nigeria

 He was elected Primate on September 15, 2009, having worked with the previous Primate, the Most Reverend Peter Akinola for a couple of transition months.
 He was installed as the 4th Primate of the Church of Nigeria on March 25, 2010, also becoming the 2nd Bishop of Abuja and Archbishop of Abuja Province.

 He has been one of the leading names of the Anglican realignment, both as a member of the Fellowship of Confessing Anglicans and the Global South (Anglican).
-Okoh led the large delegation of 470 members of the Church of Nigeria that attended GAFCON 2, from 21 to 26 October 2013, in Nairobi, Kenya.
+Okoh led the large delegation of 470 members of the Anglican Church of Nigeria to the Global Anglican Future Conference (GAFCON) II, held from 21 to 26 October 2013, in Nairobi, Kenya.

-Okoh was one of the speakers at the Colloquium on Marriage, held in the Vatican, in November 2014, at invitation of Pope Francis, whom he had the chance to meet and greet at the occasion.
+Okoh was one of the speakers at the Colloquium on Marriage, held in the Vatican, in November 2014, at the invitation of Pope Francis, whom he met there.
 In 2017 he was one of three Anglican primates to decline to attend the international primates' meeting due to disagreements with other churches of the Anglican Communion, citing "broken fellowship over homosexual practice, same-sex marriage, and the blurring of gender identity".
 Speaking in Abuja in 2018 Okoh said that homosexuality is "veritably poisoning" Nigerian society, blaming satellite broadcasting and international media, and the disruption of traditional culture through urbanisation.

-It was announced at the conclusion of GAFCON 3 on 22 June 2018 in Jerusalem, Israel that in early 2019 Archbishop Okoh will step down as Chairman of GAFCON's Primates Council.
+It was announced at the conclusion of GAFCON III, on 22 June 2018 in Jerusalem, that Archbishop Okoh would step down as Chairman of GAFCON's Primates Council effective January 2019.
 He was succeeded by Archbishop Foley Beach, Primate of the Anglican Church in North America.